 Like anywhere, if you are thinking about living in Lima, spend at least a week or two here to scope it out before you decide.

-A bit of a meandering post, but I hope it's given you a better idea if this is a city you'd like to stay in.
-Like I said, Lima is a very livable city, but you'll have to recalibrate your expectations if you're familiar with other popular Latin American countries, particularly in terms of women.
+A bit of a meandering post, but I hope it's given you a better idea regarding life in Lima.
+Like I said, it is a very livable city, but you'll have to recalibrate your expectations if you're familiar with other popular Latin American countries, particularly in terms of women.

 As someone who's travelled a lot in Latin America, I will say this about Lima: it's comfortable, but unremarkable.
 For instance, I don't like it enough to want to live here again, but I don't dislike it enough to pack my bags and leave just yet.